Generalization of Hamiltonian Mechanics to a Three Dimensional Phase Space: Introduction

 Notice that due to the skew-symmetry of $\epsilon^{ijk}$ both $G$ and $H$ are constant in time.

-The generalization of the Nambu bracket occurring in equation \eqref{NB} to an algebraic framework analogous to the Poisson bracket of classical Hamiltonian mechanics has proven difficult, especially in the context of quantization, because the generalization of the Poisson bracket axioms \eqref{axiomsPB} (in particular, the genralization of the Jacobi identity \eqref{JI}) to the Nambu bracket is nontrivial \cite{Ho}.
+The generalization of the Nambu bracket occurring in equation \eqref{NB} to an algebraic framework analogous to the Poisson bracket of classical Hamiltonian mechanics has proven difficult, especially in the context of quantization, because the generalization of the Poisson bracket axioms \eqref{axiomsPB} (in particular, the generalization of the Jacobi identity \eqref{JI}) to the Nambu bracket is nontrivial \cite{Ho}.
+Historically, Nambu dynamics was first placed in a Lie algebraic setting in \cite{Bial91}.
+Here, the authors considered the properties of the bracket $\left\{\circ,\circ\right\}_G=\left\{\circ,G,\circ\right\}$ obtained by fixing one of the Hamiltonians, and showed that $\left\{\circ,\circ\right\}_G$ satisfies the Jacobi identity of Poisson brackets when the Nambu bracket is defined through structure constants of Lie-Poisson brackets and $G$ is the corresponding Casimir invariant (note that this construction is not limited to the Lie algebra of the rotation group chosen by Nambu).
+This problem is intimately related to the generalization of the Jacobi identity to Nambu mechanics because it is desirable that a triple bracket with an equivalent Poisson structure satisfies the generalized identity.
+In \cite{Bial91}, the authors also derived a field theoretic (infinite-dimensional) Nambu bracket though the Lie algebra associated with the Weyl-Wigner representation (these aspects are also reviewed in \cite{Morrison98,Bloch13}).
 Several authors \cite{Ho,Tak} have proposed the following set of axioms for the Nambu bracket: trilinearity, skew-symmetry, Leibniz rule, and fundamental identity.
 Respectively, they are written as

 for all $F_1,F_2,F_3,F_4,F_5\in C^{\infty}\lr{\mc{M}}$ and $a,b\in\mathbb{R}$.
 Observe that in \eqref{tri} the linearity condition on the second and third argument has been omitted.
 As in the Poisson bracket case, linearity in the other arguments follows from linearity in the first argument and skew-symmetry.
 Alternativity has been absorbed in the skew-symmetry axiom \eqref{ssn}.
 In the Leibinz (derivation) rule \eqref{LeibN}, the convention is adopted that $F_1$ and $F_2$ both appear before the Nambu bracket on the right-hand side of the equation.
 Finally, the fundamental identity \eqref{FI}, which replaces the Jacobi identity \eqref{JI} for the Poisson bracket, implies distribution of derivatives (a property satisfied by Poisson brackets), i.e. given two Hamiltonians $F_4$ and $F_5$ one has